gioppoluca/foundry-graph/README.md

 # Foundry Graph - Visual Relationship Mapping

 # !!!
-WARNING !!! - this module is still in alpha mode until this comment is removed.
+WARNING !!! - this module is still in beta mode until this comment is removed.
 Use it to test its features and give feedback, but do not manage real data, the development is at early stage: metadata will change and there will be no migration path for graphs created.

 Draw the threads that connect your world.
 Turn relationships into stories you can see.
 Visualize lineage, alliances, and secrets in living diagrams with ease.